Progress MS: Design

-The Progress spacecraft's uncrewed and disposable design enables significant weight reduction.
-Unlike Soyuz, it does not require life support systems, heat shields, parachutes, or automatic crew rescue systems.
-Additionally, it lacks the ability to separate into multiple modules. after completing its mission, the spacecraft undocks, performs a controlled retrofire, and burns up upon reentry into Earth's atmosphere.
+Unlike Soyuz, the Progress spacecraft does not require life support systems, heat shields, parachutes, or crew escape systems and cannot be separated into multiple modules.
+The elimination of these systems significantly reduces the spacecraft's mass, allowing for increased cargo capacity.
+After completing its mission, the spacecraft is typically filled with waste, undocks, performs a controlled deorbit burn, and burns up during reentry into Earth's atmosphere.